irmakoz1/Facial_Emotion_Recognition_python_unity/README.md

 1. Launch the server in Python: (If you want, change the timing of sending the data.)

    -Requirement.txt should be pip installed in python.

-UdpComms and haarcascade and the python script should be downloaded and put in the same folder.
+   -UdpComms and haarcascade and the python script should be downloaded and put in the same folder.

 3. It already contains a sample scene in Unity.
 If you press play, you should be able to see your webcam stream and emotion.
 Emotion data is coded as emotion in the UdpSocket script.